-Purpose: TA is intended to provide technical assistance to support small communities with capacity building and capital improvement projects for drinking water and wastewater.
+Purpose: Technical assistance (TA) is available to support small communities with capacity building and developing capital improvement projects for drinking water and wastewater.

 Demand for drinking water and wastewater TA is extremely high.
 Not all eligible requests can be accommodated through the TA Funding Program.